ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 ng generate component component/user -s
 ```

-Delete the existing content in the `app.component.html` file and fill in the following code.
+Delete the existing content in the `app.component.html` file and fill in the following code.\
+In Angular, `<router-outlet></router-outlet>` is a directive that plays a crucial role in managing the routing of your application.
 ```html
 <router-outlet></router-outlet>
 ```

-Complete the routing configuration in the `app.routing.module.ts` file
+Complete the routing configuration in the `app.routing.module.ts` file.
 ```typescript
 const routes: Routes = [
     {path: 'home', component: HomeComponent},